JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 If a "HangarObjects.txt" file doesn't exist, no model is replaced.
 The format is a line per object: "FlightModels\ObjectA = FlightModels\NewObjA" To remove an object, use an empty invisible opt.
+To not load the shuttle, set "LoadShuttle = 0".
+To not load the droids, set "LoadDroids = 0".
 See "HangarObjects.txt".

 Apply to hangar: